SaiSindhuja197/Azure-Arc-enabled-SQL-Server/02-Arc-enabled-SQL-Server-2012.md

       ![](media/sqlv-logscreen.png "open VM")

-## Task 2: Register Azure Arc-enabled SQL Server.
+## Task 2: Register Azure Arc-enabled SQL Server

 1. From the start menu of the sqlvm2016, search for **PowerShell**, and right click on **Windows PowerShell ISE** and select **Run as Administrator**.